Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Tieflings.md

 Tiefling

-Most imperial tieflings live in the cities of the empire or in small communes in the countryside.
-Many are encouraged by their parents to join the [[Crownsguard]] or the Righteous Brand to valiantly serve the empire, and a direct connection can be drawn between the tieflings’ ancient persecution and their focus on military service.
-Centuries ago, countless tieflings joined the armies of the Julous Dominion in hopes of winning glory and proving themselves the equals of their oppressors.
-Over time, many found acceptance in the eyes of the Julous people and its government, eventually becoming hardline loyalists of the Julous Dominion.
+Most imperial tieflings live in the cities of the [[Dwendalian Empire|empire]] or in small communes in the countryside.
+Many are encouraged by their parents to join the [[Crownsguard]] or the Righteous Brand to valiantly serve the [[Dwendalian Empire|empire]], and a direct connection can be drawn between the tieflings’ ancient persecution and their focus on military service.
+Centuries ago, countless tieflings joined the armies of the [[Julous Dominion]] in hopes of winning glory and proving themselves the equals of their oppressors.
+Over time, many found acceptance in the eyes of the Julous people and its government, eventually becoming hardline loyalists of the [[Julous Dominion]].
 Their spirits were thus crushed when the dominion fell to the mighty armies of the invading [[Dwendalian Empire]].

 Three generations have passed since the fall of the dominion, and many adult tieflings still remember the war stories their grandparents told them as children.
-The empire’s propagandists have been quick to capitalize on this, stoking a hunger for glory that sees the lives of eager tieflings fuel the imperial war machine.
+The [[Dwendalian Empire|empire]]’s propagandists have been quick to capitalize on this, stoking a hunger for glory that sees the lives of eager tieflings fuel the imperial war machine.

 ### Tieflings on the [[Menagerie Coast]]